paramraghavan/123ofaws/aws-fargate/aws_fargate.md

 and IAM policies, and launch the application.
 You can define an ECS Task and call it from your Lambda function.

+Project (docker-copyfile)[], has steps to create docker image to be used by AWS ECS Fargate container.
+This image runs a shell script which copies file from S3 Input bucket into to  working directory and copies the file from working directory back to S3 Output bucket.

 ## References:
 https://www.serverless.com/blog/serverless-application-for-long-running-process-fargate-lambda